 - Olive oil– to fry it all in!

 Start by preparing the onion topping.
 Toss the sliced onions in the milk, almond flour, salt, and pepper, and set aside.
-Now, heat a non-stick pan with olive oil on medium heat.
+Heat a non-stick pan with olive oil on medium heat.
 Once hot, add the seasoned onions and pan fry for 5-6 minutes, until cooked and golden.
 Remove from the heat and set aside.

-Now, prepare the casserole filling!
+Next, prepare the casserole filling!
 Lightly blanch the green beans by placing them in a deep pot of boiling water.
 Let simmer for 2-3 minutes, before removing from the heat and draining them.
 Place the beans in a mixing bowl and set aside.

-Heat up the non-stick pan with oil on medium heat.
+Now, heat up the non-stick pan with oil on medium heat.
 When hot, add the onions and pan fry until tender.
 Add the mushrooms and garlic and cook for 2-3 minutes.
 Transfer the veggies into the bowl with the green beans and place the pan back on the heat.
 Add the butter, followed by the heavy cream and vegetable stock, and whisk together.
 Let the mixture simmer, to slightly thicken, before removing from the heat.
 Pour the mixture over the green bean mixture and mix well, until combined.

-Now, lightly grease a medium baking or casserole dish.
+Finally, lightly grease a medium baking or casserole dish.
 Pour the green bean mixture into it, and bake for around 25 minutes, until the edges bubble.
 Top with the fried onions and bake for a further 10 minutes.

 - To freeze: Remove the casserole from the dish and place it in a shallow container.
 Cover it completely, then store in the freezer for up to 6 months.